NoMoreFood/Crypture/README.md

 # Crypture
 Crypture is a utility for storing sensitive data on Windows using certificates.
 It can be used for everything from passwords to sensitive personal information that you aren’t comfortable storing as plaintext on storage device.

+The name Crypture is a play on the words crypt (from the Greek "kryptos" meaning "secret") and scripture (from the Latin "scriptura" meaning "writings").
 ## Prerequisites
 * Microsoft Windows 7 or Later
 * Microsoft .NET Framework 4.6.1 or Later